What is the Lung Cancer Screening Program at Karmanos Cancer Center?

 Why can’t everyone be screened for lung cancer?

-The best evidence we have limits screening recommendations to older adults who have been heavy smokers.
+The best evidence we have limits screening recommendations to adults between the age of 55 and 80 who have been heavy smokers.

 What constitutes a CT finding that requires follow-up?